google/flax/docs_nnx/guides/opt_cookbook.rst

 Say we're doing data parallelism.
 We want to replicate our parameters across all GPUs so we can do the forward and backward passes without communication latency.

 But we don't need to replicate the optimizer state, as it's not invovled in SPMD computations.
 One copy is enough, and we can shard this copy across our mesh to reduce memory usage.
-This means that we need the optimier state to be sharded differently from the parameters themselves.
+This means that we need the optimizer state to be sharded differently from the parameters themselves.

 To do this, we can pass the params initializer given the the optimizer a `sharding` argument.
 This will shard the optimization state the same way.
 But when we initialize the model parameters themselves, we won't provide a sharding, allowing for data parallelism.